 There are plenty of interactive objects which trigger sound.
-Some animals are activated as the player gets near.
-However, they run away and the player may pursue them, if he likes, and trigger further sounds.
+Some animals are activated as the player gets near them.
+However, they run away but the player may pursue them, if he likes, and trigger further sounds.
 Others are static and activated each time the player navigates close to them.
-There's also, for example, the sun which activates a sound each time it comes within view.
+Even seemingly environmental objects like the sun may trigger a sound each time it comes within view.